 Mandatory hard switches for embedded cameras and other devices (Cameras and microphones are particularly invasive, and a high profile target for abuse.
-Users should be able to physically switch off cameras and microphones they are not using, so that they can be 100% safe from the emergence of sudden software flaws or security glitches as well as undesirable business practises.
+Users should be able to physically switch off cameras and microphones they are not using, so that they can be 100% safe from the emergence of sudden software flaws or security glitches.